-The only biscotti recipe you'll make that requires one bowl and no handling of dough.
-This easy Sheet Pan Almond Biscotti recipe will be ready for the oven in about 10 minutes!
+The only biscotti recipe you'll make that requires one bowl and no handling of dough at all.
+This easy Sheet Pan Almond Biscotti recipe will be ready for the oven in about 10 minutes.
+Enjoy with your cup of coffee or tea!

-I also disliked the twice baked version of these cookies so I always asked her to leave a few cookies aside for me before she crisped them up.
+As a child, I disliked the twice baked version of these cookies so I always asked her to leave a few cookies aside for me before she crisped them up.
 Did any of you feel this way too?
 They're perfect with a glass of milk!

 But to show you how they differ from traditional biscotti recipes that require a dough shaped into a log, I've decided to call these Sheet Pan Almond Biscotti.
 In case you're curious here's my Classic Almond Biscotti with Variations and Easy Anise Biscotti recipes that you can check out as well.